 1. Preparing art for print: Art is separated by color into different layers.
 This is done because with the screen printing process each color in a design requires a separate screen.
 For example a five color print will require 5 different screens which layered on top of each other will form the final image.
 The printing company Queens has the technical and creative experience to produce all your print and graphic projects.

 2. Films: While not all screen printing companies use photo emulsion, a lot of them do and here is the process.
 Basically the original image is transferred onto an overlay such as acetate, usually by photocopying.
 This is once again done for each layer in the design.

 3. Screens: Each piece of photocopied acetate is then burned onto the emulsion covered silk screen using ultraviolet light.
 The areas that are clear harden the emulsion.
 After this the screens are washed and the areas of emulsion that were not exposed to the light get washed away leaving you a negative of each layer of the artwork.

-4. Printing: Each screen is then attached to the printing press where each layer/color is laid down individually by squeegeeing ink through the screen and onto your tee.
+4. Printing: Each screen is then attached to the printing press and printing services where each layer/color is laid down individually by squeegeeing ink through the screen and onto your tee.
 This is done for each layer until you have your final image.

 5. Drying: After all layers have been laid down on top of each other and the final image has been created, each tee is sent through a high powered dryer to cure the ink and form your final product.